 If you want to improve your self-care while shunning harmful fast fashion and industry practices, then this is the sustainability blog for you.

-Eco Warrior Princess was founded in 2010 by Jennifer Nini, an activist and certified organic farm owner.
-On the website, she talks about environmentalism and feminism in blunt, no-bullcrap ways.
-The whole website is very professional and her dry style of writing makes boring ethical living blogs seem much more entertaining!
+The whole Eco Warrior Princess website is very professional, and her dry style of writing makes boring ethical living blogs seem much more entertaining!

 As well as sustainable living, Jennifer is dedicated to equality and social justice, helping to lift up other women with sustainability blogs and companies.

-As you may have guessed, this blog is all about reducing your carbon footprint through your lifestyle choices.
-Started by Dawn, a writer and small business owner, Small Footprint Family features blogs dedicated to natural remedies, non-toxic home items, nutrition, recipes, growing produce, and more.
+Started by Dawn, a writer, and small business owner, Small Footprint Family features sustainability blogs dedicated to natural remedies, non-toxic home items, nutrition, recipes, growing produce, and more.

-Dawn herself is an expert in stormwater management, sustainable landscaping, tree care, and urban agriculture — she’s somewhat of a green living expert if you ask us.
+Dawn herself is an expert in stormwater management, sustainable landscaping, tree care, and urban agriculture.

 On the Onya blog, you’ll find fun articles about food storage tips, zero-waste parties, sustainable living products, and more.